skip to main content

 Origin Doors

-Sliding doors help bring outside light into your home and can be an attractive finish to your property’s exterior.
-There are a range of designs and styles to choose from, and knowing the difference between an inline sliding door and a lift and slide door can help you in deciding what option would be best for you.
+Sliding patio doors help bring natural light into your home and can be an attractive feature of your property’s exterior.
+There is a range of designs and styles to choose from – inline sliding doors and lift and slide doors are two options with different operating mechanics.
+Learning the difference can help you in deciding which option would be best for you.

 Read about the key benefits and main features of inline sliding doors.